molgenis/molgenis-emx2/docs/molgenis/dev_graphql.md

 To change settings you can use the 'change' mutation, e.g.

-Database or schema settings (depending on database vs schema api):
+Database or schema settings (depending on database vs schema API):

 ```graphql
 mutation {